Sales Tax

 farmer during the effective period of the card.
 A selling dealer who

-due on sales made to the farmer during the effective period indicated on
+tax due on sales made to the farmer during the effective period

-may document the exempt sale by requesting a transaction authorization
+dealer may document the exempt sale by requesting a transaction

-number, valid for a single transaction only, from the Department prior
+authorization number, valid for a single transaction only, from the

-to or at the time of sale.
-Selling dealers may request a transaction
+Department prior to or at the time of sale.
+Selling dealers may

 Selling dealers who make sales to qualified farmers who are regular